-In case you missed 3DEO’s LIVE webinar, you can watch it or forward it to your colleagues with this link: The True Economics of Metal AM: What You Need To Know To Succeed.
+If you missed this webinar, you can watch it here: The True Economics of Metal AM: What You Need To Know To Succeed

 Here are the highlights from this webinar: